 Production photos by Pamela Raith

 After leaving the show I walked past the Palace Theatre where Harry Potter and the Cursed Child is playing.
 It suddenly struck me that these literary phenomena bore comparison.
 Both Townsend and Rowling begin their series with a young male protagonist of similar age and followed them through to a somewhat disillusioned adulthood.
 Harry and Adrian have similar owlish, spectacle wearing demeanours and, crucially, parental issues.
-Their best friends are (Ron and Nigel) who are cast in similar moulds and the key female characters (Pandora and Hermione) are intelligent, independent and clearly upper middle class young women.
+Their best friends (Ron and Nigel) are cast in similar moulds and the key female characters (Pandora and Hermione) are intelligent, independent and clearly upper middle class young women.
 Perhaps both writers were tapping into some sort of common experience which is maybe why both have been incredibly successful.
 And what about those ageing purveyors of sage advice Professor Dumbledore and Bert Baxter – or is that pushing the comparison too far?